-Graduate Controls and Optimization project (MEAM 5170 at Penn): a 3D simulation of a quadcopter flying through a dense forest to extinguish a fire.
-I combined global planning, nonlinear quadrotor dynamics, and model-predictive control into one pipeline that takes the drone from takeoff to the fire zone through randomly generated obstacles.
+Graduate Controls and Optimization project (MEAM 5170 at Penn): an LPV-MPC quadcopter controller for cluttered forest firefighting environments.
+The full pipeline combines global planning, nonlinear quadrotor dynamics, and model-predictive tracking to fly the drone from takeoff through randomly generated obstacles to a fire zone.

-- LPV-MPC for trajectory tracking, solving a QP at every timestep
+- LPV-MPC trajectory tracking via PyDrake convex optimization, solving a QP at every timestep

-- Nonlinear quadrotor dynamics with velocity, attitude and obstacle constraints
+- Nonlinear quadrotor dynamics with velocity, attitude, and clearance bounds

 - 3D visualization of the full forest flyover, validated at multiple integration steps